The Good Idea of America

 Every Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.

-On this glorious day as we celebrate the ideological foundations of this country, we can also say that "Every Scripture is inspired by God and also profitable for building a great nation."
+Every year, on July 4th we celebrate the ideological foundations of this country, we can also say that "Every Scripture is inspired by God and also profitable for building a great nation."

 I hope and I pray that as we go forward we will remember the good ideas that made the USA the country that it has become.
 I also hope and pray that in charting our future we will go to the source for great ideas, God's Word, whenever we want to inspire us as a people; build us up as a country; protect our borders; renew us as a nation; point us in the direction that we need to go.